Operation Aderlass: Cycling

-On 19 May 2019, Italian newspaper Corriere della Sera reported links by Slovenian Milan Eržen to Operation Aderlass, while Eržen was serving as managing director of the Bahrain–Merida team.
-On 22 May, it was announced that the UCI had been following the activities of Eržen and Slovenian cycling in general in several investigations.

-In May 2019, the UCI suspended mountain biker Christina Kollmann due to blood doping violations in relation to Operation Aderlass.
+On 19 May 2019, Italian newspaper Corriere della Sera reported links by Slovenian Milan Eržen to Operation Aderlass, while Eržen was serving as managing director of the Bahrain–Mérida team.
+Three days later, it was announced that the UCI had been following the activities of Eržen and Slovenian cycling in general in several investigations.
+Also in May 2019, the UCI suspended mountain biker Christina Kollmann due to blood doping violations in relation to Operation Aderlass.
 She was subsequently banned from competition for four years and received an eight-month suspended jail sentence from an Austrian court in August 2019.
 On 27 November 2019, the UCI announced that they had requested anti-doping samples from 2016 and 2017 to be retested, citing information gathered from Austrian authorities.